biodatageeks/sequila-native/README.md

 # sequila-native
-A set of native implementation of common bioinformatics algorithms to be used as Arrow-Datafusion or SeQuiLa (Apache Spark) extensions.
+A set of native implementation of common bioinformatics algorithms to be used as Arrow-DataFusion or SeQuiLa (Apache Spark) extensions.